Prenuptial Agreement Lawyer in Macomb County

 While many couples like to plan ahead for their children in the event they divorce or separate, they cannot include instructions for child custody, parenting time and/or support in a prenuptial agreement.
 This is because child related issues are decided by what is in the best interests of the child.
 The child’s best interests can only be determined by the factors known concerning the child at the time of the divorce.

-How to Ensure Your Prenuptial Agreement Is Enforceable
+How to Ensure Your Prenuptial Agreement Is Enforceable in Michigan

 If a Michigan court does not consider your prenuptial agreement to be legally enforceable, they will not use it if you and your spouse separate or divorce.